Sarah Berman (artist): Biography

-Sarah Berman née Ostrowsky (1895–1957) was a Ukrainian American self-taught Naïve artist and primitive Social Realist painter and printmaker whose career began in New York City during the late 1910’s and remained active until her death in 1957.
+Sarah Ostrowsky was a Ukrainian American self-taught Naïve artist and primitive Social Realist painter and printmaker whose career began in New York City during the late 1910’s and remained active until her death in 1957.
 During her life and career, Sarah was highly critiqued and acclaimed by numerous art critics, enthusiastically placing her works alongside the “Maitres Populaires de la Realite” family of European self-taught artists, ranging from Henri Rousseau and Camille Bombois, and to others like Edward Hicks and John Kane.
 Despite her primitive aesthetic, Berman has also been favourably compared to 19th Century artists Honoré Daumier and Thomas Rowlandson in her depictions of highly detailed social realism scenes and illustrative political commentary, mostly within her smaller prints, drawings and sketches.

 Due to her proximity to many other trained artists in New York at the time, along with her successful mastery of memory painting, Sarah is sometimes thought of as an Ashcan School disciple rather than the much deeper, imaginative Naïve artist she was.
 Although numerous mid life works of Berman's may resemble those of highly trained 20th century social realists like Reginald Marsh, John Sloan, or Raphael Soyer, her greatest works are those that showcase the different, innocent human fantasy she was capable of articulating.
 Even with these notable comparisons and success in showing her work, Berman chose to never sell a piece of art, as her creations came from an intensely personal place driven by her “untrammelled imagination”, as Henry McBride described in 1932.

 Sarah Berman was born Sasha Ostrovsky, the second of six children and only daughter in a Jewish household in Romny, Ukraine.
 Her family suffered violent religious persecution during the Russian Pogroms of 1905, with Sasha discovering the dismembered body of her uncle after the wave of violence had passed through their town.
 She fled to the US at age 12, first to Philadelphia before moving to New York City two years later.
 There, she married the Yiddish poet Leivi Berman in 1919.
 They had no children, where they lived in her studio in the tenements on the Lower East Side and later at Union Square, where she died.